-Our expertise in plastics, rubber, adhesive and composite systems includes a fundamental understanding of chemistry, structure, processing, properties and uses.
-Our staff consults with industrial, government, and insurance clients, as well as their outside counsels, regarding polymers used in diverse applications and chemical aspects of critical manufacturing environments.
-We assist clients in understanding the short and long-term performance of polymers and other organic materials when challenged by physical, chemical, thermal and other operational stresses.
-During the past year we worked on a number of materials issues related to polymers used in building construction technologies, medical devices, food packaging, high performance coatings, energy and power systems, and general consumer products.
+Our polymer science and materials chemistry staff consults with industrial, government, and insurance clients, as well as their outside counsels, regarding polymers used in diverse applications and chemical aspects of batteries, drug delivery systems, and other products that depend on highly controlled manufacturing environments.
+We assist clients in understanding the short- and long-term performance of plastic, rubber, adhesive, coating, composite and power systems when challenged by physical, chemical, thermal and other operational stresses.
+During the past year we added key members to our staff with expertise in performance textiles, engineering plastics, and materials for medical applications.
+We also increased our presence in our China office and added staff in our new Atlanta office.
+We continue to work on a number of projects in which polymers and chemistry are important to the performance of medical devices, food packaging, high-performance coatings, utilities infrastructure, energy and power systems, and general consumer products.